Vamos, Carlos: Alcaraz gives Spain a Miami Open men's winner

 Impressive company.

+“For me, he’s one of the top four people that you have to talk about at every major now, along with Djokovic, Nadal and (Daniil) Medvedev,” raved tennis great Martina Navratilova on Tennis Channel after the match.
+“He’s the fourth one, for me.”

-Rankings-wise, both players leave Miami better than ever.
+Rankings-wise, both Ruud and Alcaraz leave Miami better than ever.
 Ruud is expected to climb one spot to a career-best No. 7 in the world when the computer numbers are updated Monday; Alcaraz will be a career-best No. 11.

 For Ruud, the rise has been steady.
 He was No. 26 in the world after Miami last year.